 With the Unholy Ascension nerf, the only pet you absolutely must have for this strategy to work is the Pandaren Water Spirit.
 That’s the only pet with both geyser and whirlpool, and there aren’t really any other pets with a one-off staggered delay nuke like those.
 You can try working in a Ghostly Skull for the Val’kyr.
 That’s the only other pet with Unholy Ascension, which is fairly necessary here.

-Howl is a very good debuff for both PVE and PVP.
+Howl is a very good debuff for both PVE and PVP, so much so that it gives this strategy its alternate name: the Howl Bomb.
 There are other pets with Howl, but none of them have that next turn backend punch Chrominius can pack with Surge of Power.
 Tito or the Lil Bad Wolf are alright choices, but you can only expect to hit for a few hundred with their other abilities, because all the solo pets have additional damage absorbing buffs.
 Beyond Howl, there are a few other abilities that cast the Shattered Defenses 100% damage multiplier debuff, and all the rest are Swarm-type abilities.
 You might want to experiment with a Zandalari Kneebiter, for instance.
 However, if you do go this route, make sure you use your Hunting Party right off the bat.
 Don’t try to get cute and cast Black Claw first.
 The big nukes need to get that 100% debuff or you’re in trouble.
 The nature of Swarm abilities means if you’re going against a pet with a damage shield like Yu’la, or are making use of a Sandstorming Anubisath, you’re not going to apply the debuff so be careful of that, too.
 And, if you’re up against a healer like Dos Ryga, a swarm pet isn’t going to be able to burst him down for those last hits before he heals.